-- (b) Where it is expressly stated in this Agreement that overtime, weekend payments and public holiday payments are to be made to casual employees, such payments shall be taken to be inclusive of and not in addition to the casual loading referred to in this sub-clause. - (c) For weekend and public holiday work, casual employees are entitled to the penalty rates prescribed in Clause 19 - Shift and Weekend Work and Clause 20 - Public Holidays.
-Such payments are taken to be inclusive of and not in addition to the casual loading referred to in sub-clause 14.2(a). - (d) A casual employee will be paid shift allowances calculated on the ordinary pay excluding the casual loading with the casual loading component then added to the penalty rate of pay. - (e) A casual employee is entitled to overtime in accordance with Clause 18 -Overtime and taken to be inclusive of and not in addition to the casual loading referred to in sub-clause 14.2(a). - (f) Casual employees have the benefit of all of the other entitlements set out in this Agreement, which are applicable to casual employees, on a pro rata basis in the same proportion as their ordinary hours of work bear to full-time hours. - (g) A casual employee's entitlement to long service leave is governed by the provisions of the Long Service Leave Act 1955 (NSW). - (h) Clauses that do not apply to casual employees include: Clause 16 Rosters; Clause 22 - Annual Leave; Clause 27 - Repatriation Leave.
+- (a) The base rates of pay in the appropriate employment classification for casual employees shall be the hourly rates of pay set out in the Table's in Schedule B to this Agreement.
+In addition, a casual loading of 25%. - (b) Where it is expressly stated in this Agreement that overtime, weekend payments and public holiday payments are to be made to casual employees, such payments shall be taken to be inclusive of and not in addition to the casual loading referred to in this sub-clause. - (c) For weekend and public holiday work, casual employees are entitled to the penalty rates prescribed in Clause 19 Shift and Weekend Work and Clause 20 Public Holidays.
+Such payments are taken to be inclusive of and not in addition to the casual loading referred to in sub-clause 13.2(a). - (d) A casual employee will be paid shift allowances calculated on the ordinary pay excluding the casual loading with the casual loading component then added to the penalty rate of pay. - (e) A casual employee is entitled to overtime in accordance with Clause 18 -Overtime and taken to be inclusive of and not in addition to the casual loading referred to in sub-clause 13.2(a). - (f) Casual employees have the benefit of all of the other entitlements set out in this Agreement, which are applicable to casual employees, on a pro rata basis in the same proportion as their ordinary hours of work bear to full-time hours.

+- (g) A casual employee's entitlement to long service leave is governed by the provisions of the Long Service Leave Act 1955 (NSW). - (h) Clauses that do not apply to casual employees include: Clause 16 Rosters; Clause 22 Annual Leave; Clause 27 Repatriation Leave.

-14.3 Apprentices
+13.3 Apprentices